RAF Odiham

 |

-With progress being made in Normandy airstrips were built to allow squadrons to operate closer to their area of support.
-On 28 June, 430 Squadron left Odiham for B-8 a dusty strip near Sommervieu, Bayeaux, followed by 168 and 400 Squadron's Spitfire PR IXs.
-The Mosquitos of 400 Squadron stayed until 14 August before leaving with 414 Squadron to catch up with 39 (Reconnaissance) Wing as it was now known.
+With progress being made in Normandy, airstrips were built to allow squadrons to operate closer to their support area.
+On 28 June, No. 430 Squadron left Odiham for B-8, a dusty strip near Sommervieu, Bayeaux, followed by Nos.
+168 and 400 Squadron's Spitfire PR IXs.
+The Mosquitos of No. 400 Squadron stayed until 14 August before leaving with No. 414 Squadron to catch up with No. 39 (Reconnaissance) Wing as it was now known.

-With progress being made in Normandy airstrips were built to allow squadrons to operate closer to their area of support.
-On 28 June, 430 Squadron left Odiham for B-8 a dusty strip near Sommervieu, Bayeaux, followed by 168 and 400 Squadron's Spitfire PR IXs.
-The Mosquitos of 400 Squadron stayed until 14 August before leaving with 414 Squadron to catch up with 39 (Reconnaissance) Wing as it was now known.
+With progress being made in Normandy, airstrips were built to allow squadrons to operate closer to their support area.
+On 28 June, No. 430 Squadron left Odiham for B-8, a dusty strip near Sommervieu, Bayeaux, followed by Nos.
+168 and 400 Squadron's Spitfire PR IXs.
+The Mosquitos of No. 400 Squadron stayed until 14 August before leaving with No. 414 Squadron to catch up with No. 39 (Reconnaissance) Wing as it was now known.

-Activity at Odiham did not diminish with 511 FRU continuing to carry out works on an ever increasing number of aircraft and with the arrival of 130 Wing from Gatwick on 27th June.
-Nos 2 and 268 Squadrons operated their Mustang Ia aircraft in the tactical reconnaissance role, while 4 Squadron flew Spitfire PR IXs.
-The HQ unit was renamed 35 (Reconnaissance) Wing and were flying 50 to 60 sorties a day searching for signs of enemy troop movements, bunkers and transport hubs.
+Activity at Odiham did not diminish with No. 511 FRU continuing to carry out works on an ever-increasing number of aircraft and with the arrival of No. 130 Wing from Gatwick on 27 June.
+Nos.
+2 and 268 Squadrons operated their Mustang Ia aircraft in the tactical reconnaissance role, while No. 4 Squadron flew Spitfire PR IXs.
+The HQ unit was renamed No. 35 (Reconnaissance) Wing and was flying 50 to 60 sorties a day, searching for signs of enemy troop movements, bunkers and transport hubs.

 As the European bombing campaign was stepped up by Bomber Command and the US 8th Air Force, increasing numbers of aircraft were damaged by fighters, flak and maybe with wounded aboard, would be looking for a safe haven to land.